All Episodes

 If a Republican isn't elected president next November and continues to appoint Supreme Court justices that are traditional, because I believe this wealth tax is going down.

-I I think it's gonna be a six-three decision.
+I think it's going to be a 6-3 decision.

 And that'll put an end to the wealth tax for the time being.